Author: Matthew Alderdice, Head of Data Science

-In Precision Medicine, the ability to generate multi omic patient profiles by integrating data from different clinical and molecular sources provides unrivaled insights into disease.
+In Precision Medicine, the ability to generate multi-omic patient profiles by integrating data from different clinical and molecular sources provides unrivalled insights into disease.
 Regardless of the sector, once an organisation harnesses a data integration tool it will quickly realise that integrated data is more than the sum of its parts.
 Whilst data integration can provide powerful insights overcoming data silos represents a major challenge.

 Data silos (also known as information silos) are isolated and heterogeneous data systems which are not compatible with other data systems.
 Data silos can cause many problems for organizations such as;

 - Incomplete and potentially inaccurate views of their data

 - Breakdowns in communication

 - Duplication of effort and

 As an organization grows a silo mentality may occur which can lead to poor communication between teams, departments and companies where the importance of data system compatibility is ignored or not recognised.
 This is a ‘vicious circle’ with silos causing communication problems, which in turn leads to the further strengthening of those silos.
 This situation can be avoided if leadership teams instead adopt a data-driven mentality.

 Another common cause of data silos is a lack of standardisation in data collection, processing and storage practices.
 In Precision Medicine, one example of how a data silo could arise is when two collaborating laboratories generate inter-dependent data (e.g patient-matched proteomics and gene expression profiles) but have used different patient IDs, different aliases for gene names and different data processing pipelines.